 LOUISVILLE, Ky.
-(WAVE) - A replica of one of Christopher Columbus and many other early explorers’ ships will be docking in Louisville to be visited as a “floating museum.”
+(WAVE) - A replica of one of Christopher Columbus and many other early explorers’ ships has docked in Louisville to be visited as a “floating museum.”

 The replica of the “Pinta” will be docked at Louisville’s Waterfront from June 22 through July 5, according to a release.